Type of RouteArrowsDistanceGradingEstimated Time

 Walk Guide

 Park opposite Lisheen Church (Saint Comghall’s) (1) and take the junction RIGHT alongside the graveyard, heading north.
-(There is a turning to the left for Kilkileen Beach and further on an old forge at Kiklileen Cross.
+(There is a turning to the left for Kilkilleen Beach and further on an old forge at Kilkilleen Cross.
 This forge was operated by Tommy Whooley and later by John Sweeney, Ballydehob.
-Note the Lisheen Domen is situated in the first field on the left on the Kilkileen road.)
+Note the Lisheen Boulder Burial is situated in the first field on the left on the Kilkilleen road.)
 The road descends gently and you pass turnings and houses to your right and left.
 After less than a kilometre there is a turning to your RIGHT (2) up a small road past a bungalow.

 Follow this road east for about 600m and you reach a T-junction (3), on a bend, where you need to bear RIGHT and continue easterly.
-There are two Cilini in the field on the right.
-One has a large bolder marking the spot of one Cilini and the second Cilini is next to the far off stone fence.
+There are two Cillíní (Children’s Burial Grounds) in the field on the right.
+One has a large bolder marking the spot of one cillín and the second cillín is next to the far off stone fence.

 After a short distance (300m) you reach a large junction (4) where again you need to turn RIGHT.
 You are now on the home straight as the road rises slowly, past the National School (1906).
-(There is a Ring Fort in the field in the townland of Dromnacara, opposite the school.
-A second Dolmen is situated off this road in the townland of Bawngare.
+There is a Stone Ringfort in the field in the townland of Dromnacaheragh, opposite the school.
+A second Boulder Burial is situated off this road in the townland of Bawngare.
 This large cap stone has a indentation indicating the winter solaces.
 Soon you are back at the church and car park.

 The Cillín Field